kenyam1979/robot_controller/README.md

 - WheelOdom
   - This calculates vehicle position and pose through deadreckoning
 - MotorController
-  - This is a node to regulate motors with target speed from
+  - This is a node to regulate motors with target speed from a teleop controller
+  - This publishes odometory information

 ### Experiments for Kalman filter